PHPSocialNetwork/phpfastcache-drupal/README.md

 ====================

 The PhpFastCache module makes use of PhpFastCache library.
-It's mail goal is to improve Drupal's performances by adding a new cache backend system depending your needs
+It's main goal is to improve Drupal's performances by adding a new cache backend system depending your needs

 DEPENDENCIES